New Christian

-According to António José Saraiva, a famous or "Emeritus" Portuguese literature teacher and historian, "The reality of the dichotomy between Old and New Christian only existed in the Inquisitorial taxonomy.
-The religious or ethnic definition of the New Christians was, in the last analysis, merely formal and bureaucratic.
-Also, the label of the New Christian can be based on rumors originating from dubious genealogies, slander and intrigue."
+According to António José Saraiva, a Portuguese historian and professor of Portuguese literature, "When Ferdinand of Aragon (1452–1516) and Isabella of Castile (1451–1504) married in 1469 they ascended the throne of a united and almost wholly reconquered Spain.
+Among their roughly 7,000,000 subjects, some 150,000 were remote descendants of converted Jews, known as New Christians, Conversos or, pejoratively, Marranos; a still sizeable minority estimated at 90,000 were Jews and another estimated 150,000 Moslems.
+Between the New Christian bourgeoisie of recent vintage and the old Jewish bourgeoisie there was intense rivalry.
+In fact, the most energetic and relentless anti-Jewish propagandists were New Christians."
 By law, the category of New Christians included recent converts and their known baptized descendants with any fraction New Christian blood up to the third generation, the fourth generation being exempted.
 In Phillip II's reign, it included any person with any fraction of New Christian blood "from time immemorial".
 In Portugal, in 1772, Sebastião José de Carvalho e Melo, 1st Marquess of Pombal decreed an end to the legal distinction between New Christians and Old Christians.

 New Christian as a legal category

-Although the category of New Christian is meaningless in Christian theology and ecclesiology, it was introduced by the Old Christians who claimed "pure unmixed" Christian bloodlines to distinguish themselves as a unique group, separated from ethnic Jews and Iberian Muslims.
+Although the category of New Christian is meaningless in Christian theology and ecclesiology, it was introduced by the Old Christians who claimed that "pure unmixed" Christian bloodlines distinguish them as a unique group, separated from ethnic Jews and Iberian Muslims.

-The Old Christians wanted to legally and socially distinguish themselves from the conversos (converts to Christianity) who they considered being tainted by their non-Spanish bloodlines-even though the overwhelming majority of Spain's Muslims were also of indigenous Iberian stock, descendants of native Iberians who earlier converted to Islam under Muslim rule.
+The Old Christians wanted to legally and socially distinguish themselves from the conversos (converts to Christianity) whom they considered being tainted by their non-Spanish bloodlines-even though the overwhelming majority of Spain's Muslims were also indigenous Iberians, descendants of native Iberians who earlier converted to Islam under Muslim rule.

 In practice, for New Christians of Jewish origin, the concept of New Christian was a legal mechanism and manifestation of racial antisemitism rather than Judaism as a religion.
 For those of Moorish origin, it was a manifestation of racial anti-Berberism and/or anti-Arabism.
+Portuguese New Christians were alleged to have been partners with an English factor in Italy in a notable 17th century marine insurance swindle.

 Cleanliness of blood and related concepts

-The related Spanish development of an ideology of limpieza de sangre ("cleanliness of blood") also excluded New Christians from society — universities, emigration to the New World, many professions — regardless of their sincerity as converts.
+The related Spanish development of an ideology of limpieza de sangre ("cleanliness of blood") also excluded New Christians from society—universities, emigration to the New World, many professions—regardless of their sincerity as converts.

 Other derogatory terms applied to each of the converting groups included marranos (i.e. "pigs") for New Christians of Jewish origin, and moriscos (a term which carried pejorative connotations) for New Christians of Andalusian origin.